Funding Your EBT Program

 While financial support is critical to the success of SNAP programs, non-monetary donations of time and services can reduce costs while fulfilling important market needs.
 Corporate volunteer teams can help with direct outreach for the program by distributing flyers and other promotional materials.
 University students are often willing to provide free graphic design work or assist with program evaluation.
 Local printing or media outlets may be willing to give the market free printing or distribution services.
 Reach out to local organizations and business to discover how they may be willing to contribute to your program outside of financial support.

 Reaching out to market shoppers at the end of the year is a great way to share successful stories and statistics from the season while making a request for individual donations.
 Plan to make your appeal during the giving season (or at another significant time for your organization) and coordinate your donation ask across traditional and digital communications platforms to reach the largest audience.
-Additionally, consider maintaining a donation jar throughout the year at the market for small but consistent revenue stream.
-Check out FMC’s webinar “Beyond the Brand: Marketing your Mission for Improved Community Support” for some additional ideas about fundraising.
+Additionally, consider maintaining a donation jar throughout the year at the market for a small but consistent revenue stream.
+Check out FMC’s webinar “Beyond the Brand: Marketing your Mission for Improved Community Support” and “Raise Money and Build Community with Engaging Online Fundraising” for some additional ideas about fundraising.

 Based on the subscription model of public radio stations, Friends of the Market programs allow market shoppers to support farmers markets through a monthly or annual membership fee.
 Members often receive pre-determined benefits for their donation—perhaps apparel from the market or admission to a celebratory end-of-season event—and can be encouraged to contribute to the market in other ways, such as volunteering.